randym32/Blackwood.Core/Documentation/articles/assemblies.md

 ﻿# Working with Assemblies

-Use `Application.Assemblies()` to enumerate assemblies in your application.
+Use `Application.Assemblies()` to enumerate the assemblies in your application.
 It returns assemblies in priority order, which helps when searching for resources, types, or other assembly-level information.

 ## Overview

-**`Application.Assemblies()`**: Returns assemblies ordered by priority.
+**`Application.Assemblies()`**: Returns assemblies, giving priority to your executing application's assembly.

 ## Scanning for Assemblies